qinyaoTAT/PSVF/README.md

 PSVF is a tool designed to find vulnerability in Python code.
 The main principle is to build a value flow graph based on python bytecode, and then analyze the graph.

-Example graph: Problematic paths are marked in red.
+Example errors path graph: source/sink are marked in red.

 ![img.png](doc/example_graph.png)